Golf Insider is reader-supported. When you buy through links on our site, we may earn an affiliate commission learn more here

 Consistent Golf – The Journey From Beginner To Pro

 If you ask any golfer what they need to do to get better, they will reply with – “I need to become more consistent”.
-However, this problem of consistency never goes away, golfers at every level of the game are searching to become more consistent.
+However, this isn’t helpful for a coach or if you are trying to self-coach.
+Also this problem of consistency never goes away, golfers at every level of the game are searching to become more consistent.

-In this article we’ll cover what you can expect as you move through your golfing journey from beginner to scratch, and possibly to a professional standard.
-This is how consistency remains the issue you will battle with through your golfing journey.
+In this article we’ll cover a better way to frame the consistency issues and what you can expect as you move through your golfing journey from beginner to scratch, and beyond.
+This is how consistency remains the issue you will battle with throughout your golfing journey.

 As a beginner golfer, your biggest issue is a consistent strike.
-You can make contact and hit great golf shots, but why do you thin and fat iron shots.
-As this linked article will explain, the key here is a great set-up and a good understanding of how to hit iron shots.
+You can make contact and hit great golf shots, but why do you thin and fat iron shots?
+The key here is to find a way to hit the centre of the club face more often and hit the golf ball before the ground.
+A great set-up and a balanced finish are two quick tips that will help you here.

-You can spend your time googling best golf clubs for beginners, but I would advise you to grab some used golf clubs and get out there practicing, playing and having fun.
+You can spend your time googling best golf clubs for beginners, but I would advise you to grab some used golf clubs and get out there practising, playing and having fun.

 In this step of your golfing journey, you can do it, just not every time.
 You can hit great drives, crisp iron shots, great chips and hole putts.
 However, you don’t have the consistency over 18 holes.